Large retail customers (Walmart, Target) now drive EDI adoption. They simply inform their suppliers that EDI is mandatory for keeping their business.

 But the improved performance that EDI can bring usually requires that software integration with back end software already be in place, as well as the capability to translate outgoing invoices into the varied EDI formats that customers' systems might require.
 Both requirements can be difficult and intimidating for a small enterprise to successfully implement.
 Any software integration project can encounter unexpected pitfalls, and the sheer number of document formats and transport protocols that EDI supports adds complexity that can be both daunting and confusing.

 Transport protocols include HTTP and HTTPS, POP3 and SMTP, OFTP, SOAP, WebDAV, X.400, and EDIINT AS1, AS2, AS3 and AS4.
 The file formats supported by EDI are also very numerous, and include comma-separated value files and EURITMO as well as:

 Nonetheless, many enterprises do attempt to individually accommodate the format requirements of each customer and vendor, and to establish integration between incoming EDI data and often legacy accounting and business systems.
-Homegrown works-for-us EDI software integration is still, in 2012, a top EDI software solution.
+Homegrown works-for-us EDI software integration is still being used but is no longer a top EDI software solution.
 Companies just starting with EDI tend to use web or fax based services.
 The trading partner sends the order to the service which then emails, faxes, or provides a web interface to retrieve the order.
 Costs per order can be as much as $20, but the implementation costs are minimal.

 - ANSI X12

 Fortunately, the emergence of cloud and Software-as-a-Service providers means that small businesses and understaffed information technology departments have an alternative to pulling their hair out over EDI integration with their existing back end accounting software.
 A number of vendors offer managed and hosted EDI solutions with the EDI capability your business partners are asking you for, and to provide it in much less time, and with much less stress, than this might otherwise take.